How to Build a Lightning-Fast Zsh Terminal: Pro Developer Guide

 zinit light lukechilds/zsh-nvm

-# Starting directory
+# Set your starting directory

 cd ~/repos

-# Source aliases from a separate file for better organization
+# Source aliases from a separate file

 [[ -f ~/.zsh_aliases ]] && source ~/.zsh_aliases

-# Configure Powerlevel10k
+# Configure Powerlevel10k prompt

 POWERLEVEL9K_PROMPT_ADD_NEWLINE=true